luomin/website/source/en/tutorial/regression_java.rst

   In the first type, both the "key" and "value" are in string format (string_values); in the second one, the "key" is in string format, but the "value" is in numerical format (num_values).
   These two types are represented in TupleStringString class and TupleStringDouble class, respectively.

-  | Please have a view of the first data in this table as an example.
+  | Please have a view of the first example data in this table.
 Because the "aspect" is in string format, it is stored in the first list of the TupleStringString class
   | in which, the key is set as "aspect", value is set as "SW".
   | Because other items are numerical, they are stored in the list of the TupleStringDouble class, in which
   | the first list's key is set as "distance" and value is set as "10",